shukla-surendra/OxideOS/docs/interrupts/interrupts_docs.md

 EOI stands for End Of Interrupt.

-It’s a command your OS sends to the Programmable Interrupt Controller (PIC) after handling an interrupt.
+It’s a command  OS sends to the Programmable Interrupt Controller (PIC) after handling an interrupt.

 ### 📌 Why do we need EOI?